yatripay/yatripay/doc/benchmarking.md

 Running
 ---------------------

-For benchmarks purposes you only need to compile `bitcoin_bench`.
+For benchmarks purposes you only need to compile `yatripay_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src bitcoin_bench
+    make -C src yatripay_bench

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling yatripay-core, the benchmarks can be run with:

-    src/bench/bench_bitcoin
+    src/bench/bench_yatripay

 The output will look similar to:
 ```